 - “It is embarrassing to be out of control of yourself”

-How Do Values Fight Addiction?
+2.2.
+How Do Values Fight and Beat Addiction?

 To say that your values influence your desire and ability to fight addiction is to say that you act in line with what you believe in and what you care about.
 Such values can be remarkably potent.
 For example, I heard a woman say,

 As a society, and as individuals, we need to grasp that there is no more important facilitator or antidote to addiction than our values.
 For example, people who value clear thinking will shy away from regular intoxication.
 Likewise, a responsible person highly concerned for his family’s well-being would not allow himself to shop or gamble away his family’s money.
 People who are focused on their health will be reluctant, or refuse, to drink excessively or to take drugs.

-Identifying your Values
+2.4.
+Identifying Your Values

 To further assist you in identifying your core values, list the three worst losses you could suffer in life, such as: